Vicki has learned over the years that Mike responds better to positive encouragement than anything else.

-In our case, Mike is now a local truck driver who needs to have his lunches packed each weekday when he goes to work.
+In our case, when Mike had a certain local truck driving job, he needed to have his lunches packed each weekday.

-Vicki prepares his lunches with a yellow sticky note containing
+Vicki prepared his lunches with a yellow sticky note containing

 In a truck situation, notes like these could be put on a truck wall (if they will stick) or a piece of paper taped to the wall.

-Sometimes, if the topic is especially large, she may write out more than one verse per day.
+Sometimes, if the topic was especially large, she wrote out more than one verse per day.
 (Bonus verses!)

-This small action does a number of things for us:
+This small action did a number of things for us:

 There are, in general, two types of topics: positive and negative.

 Although there are plenty of positive topics in the Bible -- or Bible encouragement -- Vicki does not limit herself to those.